victorflorintsev/GatherDataPlugin/ReadMe.txt

 Directions:

     This plugin works currently only with IntelliJ, not PyCharm.
 Running this project will spawn an instance of IntelliJ with the plugin installed and running.
-You will notice there is a window on the left, pressing the help button leads you to a web page given by the ErrorSystem object after searching the web for your first error.
+You will notice there is a window on the right, this window is pre-loaded with a few example web pages.
+Clicking start begins the process that runs every 10 seconds that analyzes the line the cursor is on.
+In GatherData there is a member boolean variable "HAS_TYPE" that determines whether to collect type information or not.
+If HAS_TYPE is set to true, nothing happens, however:

-    Currently the help button only works after your project has errors and after "Gather Data" is clicked on the right click menu when your mouse is over the document editor.
+ToDo: if HAS_TYPE is set to false, an object TypeRemover will delete any instances of the types listed in TypeInfo.txt

 About The Code: